-The approach of the Catholics & Cultures website is phenomenological and ethnographic.
+The approach of the Catholics & Cultures website is ethnographic, with a focus on Catholicism as practiced from the vantage point of lay people.
 It aims to describe the world from the perspective of ordinary lay Catholics living in particular cultural and social contexts.
-To the degree possible, without losing one’s audience in methodological excursus, entries should make clear who within a culture is being discussed, whether that be middle class people, a particular ethnic group, people from a certain region of a country, or Catholics who might otherwise stand apart from “ordinary” Catholics by way of practice or commitment.
+To the degree possible, without losing one’s audience in methodological excursus, entries should make clear who within a culture is being discussed, whether that be urban or rural people, a particular ethnic group, people from a certain region of a country, middle class or poor people, or Catholics who might otherwise stand apart from “ordinary” Catholics by way of practice or commitment.
 Any of these can be of interest, but the author should help a reader who is unfamiliar with the culture to understand how those persons might differ from, or illustrate, something about the dominant culture(s) of the country.
 The author should make some brief attempt to explain contextual factors that shape religious life in a place.

 While the focus of the site is contemporary, history can have a helpful place in the entry — seldom at the foreground, but generally as a brief means when appropriate to explain significant phenomena that shaped contemporary Catholic life in that place.
 Historical work that explicitly does that can also be cited in footnotes, or occasionally the “read more” section of a page, though the latter is primarily for citations about contemporary Catholic life.